How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

 \section{Introduction}

-A common method of making quantitative conclusions in qualitative situations is to collect numerical ratings in a range of, say, 1 to 10, and to then average the ratings.
-Usage of numerical ratings data is almost a hundred years old \cite{thurstone1928attitudes, likert1932technique}, and analysis of ratings data is ubiquitous, appearing in psychology (e.g.\ \cite{saal1980rating, uher2018quantitative, nesbit2018statistics}), the study of consumer preferences \cite{TIAN2021104060}, natural language processing \cite{belz2011discrete}, and more (\cite{webster2006ratings} discusses the use and analysis of ratings data in advertising, financial analysis, and social policy).
+A common method of comparing items is to collect numerical ratings on a range of, say, 1 to 10, and to then average the ratings.
+Usage of numerical ratings is almost a hundred years old \cite{thurstone1928attitudes, likert1932technique}, and analysis of ratings data is ubiquitous, appearing in psychology, the study of consumer preferences, natural language processing, and more.

-In his 1932 article \cite{likert1932technique}, Likert observed that subject ratings in studies of attitudes toward various topics tend to follow a normal distribution.
-Therefore, he proposed using the equal-weights average of these scores to aggregate ratings.
-Likert's convenient use of the equal-weights average has persisted to this day, but is it appropriate for all ratings data?
-And should we interpret the numerical ratings in the way that an average would suggest?

 Unfortunately, the actual numerical values in ratings data are essentially meaningless if taken at face value.
-Indeed, it is unclear whether, for example, the difference in quality between items rated 2 and 4 is the same as the difference in quality between items rated 4 and 6.
-Simply averaging the different ratings for an item and then attempting to interpret the rating enforces an interpretation of the above relationship between the ratings, which, in general, may not be true. \cite{stark2014evaluation} raises this criticism in the context of student evaluations of teaching, and in the same context, \cite{mccullough2011analysing, mccullough2018using} argue that proportions are more appropriate than averages of rating data.
+For instance, the difference in quality between items rated 2 and 4 may not be the same as the difference in quality between items rated 4 and 6.
+Averaging the ratings for an item forces this interpretation on us, which, in general, may not be appropriate. \cite{stark2014evaluation} raises this criticism for student evaluations of teaching, and in the same context, \cite{mccullough2011analysing} argues that proportions are more appropriate than averages of rating data.

-The central issue we will consider in this work---which we address in an attempt to alleviate the above concerns---is that people's ratings do not only provide noisy versions of some unknown ``quality score'' for an item, for which taking an equal-weights average would be appropriate.
+The central issue we will consider in this work---which we address in an attempt to alleviate the above concerns---is that people's ratings do not only provide noisy versions of some unknown ``quality score'' for an item, for which taking a standard average would be appropriate.
 Rather, people provide ratings on different \emph{scales}.
 In other words, each rater has their own, personal distribution of ratings that they follow, so the values from these different distributions are not directly comparable.